-He is the Muslim chaplain in the multi-faith chaplaincy in the University of Sheffield and community advisor in safeguarding.
+(Imam) Sh.
+Mohammad Ismail is a prominent Imam and scholar.
+He's the Muslim chaplain in the multi-faith chaplaincy in The University of Sheffield and community advisor in safeguarding.

-After studying theology, Arabic and eastern languages, he joined Sheffield Polytechnic (now Sheffield Hallam University) and then Sheffield University to study and conduct research in education.
+After studying theology, Arabic and Eastern languages, he joined Sheffield Polytechnic (now Sheffield Hallam University) and then Sheffield University to study and conduct research in education.

 He has worked as an independent education consultant and has served the community as a lead Imam, teacher, lecturer and community worker for more than 30 years.
 He helped in integration of different communities as a member of Sheffield Faith Leaders Group.

 He has been actively involved in multi-faith work nationally and locally for more than 30 years works tirelessly to promote community cohesion.

 Imam actively contributes to interfaith dialogue across Europe and in other countries.
 He's taking part in Muslim Jewish Council Vienna, Coalition of Faith Based Organisations and EULAMA Council of Europe.